OGBlackDiamond/Tetris/TetJava/README.md

 # Tetris - in Java
 This a command line interpretation of Tetris running on Java.
+846 lines of awesome.
 <br />
 It uses the KeyListener library to continuously get keyboard input while the game is running.